 December must be a fun time for Google, because that’s when the company gets to take stock of a year’s worth of search data and identify the queries and events that interested people the most.
 This year’s results once again proved that there’s no such thing as a silly question.
 Or is there?
 You decide for yourself after reading Google’s Year In Review report.

 From discovering interesting facts and learning new skills to finding a nearby business and the latest celebrity obsessions, Google truly is the answer to all questions, especially the ones people are too embarrassed to ask their parents, best friend, coworker, or some stranger on the street.
-The latest results not only offer insights into the curious minds of South Africans but also highlight the year’s biggest events that have captured their attention.
+The latest results not only offer insights into the curious minds of South Africans but also highlight the year’s biggest events that have captured their attention and have made use of the Google Search engine.

 Those hoping to see news makers such as the royal tour to South Africa, the KFC proposal, and the world’s second sexiest accent, Afrikaans, on the list, will be disappointed because as it turns out South Africans were more interested in the quirky origin of their breakfast cereal.
 Ironically, everyone’s least favourite words “load shedding” was the most popular phrase this year.
 In bidding (pun intended) adieu to the decade, Google also recapped the top searches between 2010 and 2019, with load shedding and Corn Flakes featuring prominently over the last ten years.